-This is the fifth post in our series from our Thermoforming Handbook, a guide that, until now, was only available to our customers and partners.
+This is the seventh post in our series from our Thermoforming Handbook, a guide that, until now, was only available to our customers and partners.
 We’re releasing the whole thing in a series of posts right here on our blog.

 We’ve previously released:

 If you’re someone who uses custom plastic manufacturing professionally and you’re interested in getting your own copy, just send us a message and we’ll be happy to send you one.
 As always, these are general guidelines.
 Any project or design needs to be reviewed by a qualified thermoforming professional before it goes into production, and the sooner you get one of those qualified professionals involved in the process, the smoother things tend to go.
 If you’re looking for a qualified professional, we know a few who would be happy to help.